peterhagenson/weekend-jquery-server-calculator/README.md

 Weekend jQuery Server Calculator
 Description
-Duration: 5.5 hours (including 2 hours stuck on a 404 error)
+Duration: Base mode 5.5 hours (including 2 hours stuck on a 404 error)

 Directly above this is how long it took you to develop the project.
 Your project description goes here.
 What problem did you solve?
 How did you solve it?